Druze leader Jumblatt says Iran gains in Lebanon as Arabs abandon it | Law-Order

 Druze leader Jumblatt says Iran gains in Lebanon as Arabs abandon it

-An offshoot of Shi'ite Islam, the Druze have long punched above their weight in Lebanon's sectarian politics.
+Established by Iran's Revolutionary Guards in 1982, the heavily armed Hezbollah has long been Lebanon's strongest group with a militia more powerful than the national army.
 Jumblatt compared Lebanon today under Iranian influence with the 1990s when the country was dominated by neighbouring Syria, led at the time by the late President Hafez al-Assad.

 Jumblatt compared Lebanon today under Iranian influence with the 1990s when the country was dominated by neighbouring Syria, led at the time by the late President Hafez al-Assad.
 "The difference today between Iran and the Syrian rule ... (is that) President Hafez al-Assad did not annul the Lebanese entity ... he did not cancel the entity ... he did not cancel the state," Jumblatt said.